• Skip to primary navigation

 filling-ingredients

-These vegan pecan bars are super easy to make.
+These healthy pecan bars are super easy to make.
 Here's what you need to do:

 First, preheat your oven to 350 degrees F. Line an 8-inch square baking pan with parchment paper and set aside.
 (Double the recipe if you're using a larger pan.)